EdgeVitalsAI/Cognivus-Labs-Dev/Documentation - testing/CHAPTER_2_TESTING.md

 ## 2.4 Testing Non-Functional Requirements

+This section evaluates the non-functional properties that determine the overall quality and operational robustness of the system.
+In addition to feature availability, these qualities influence clinical trust, system stability, and long-term deployment suitability.
+The evaluation includes real-time performance, reliability, fault tolerance, security posture, maintainability, usability, and compatibility readiness.
+Each area is assessed using currently available evidence from runtime behavior, implementation structure, and targeted validation activities.
+The findings are reported with clear status labels to distinguish strong baseline compliance from areas that still require formal verification.
+This provides a balanced view of both achieved quality attributes and remaining engineering priorities.

 ### 2.4.1 Non-Functional Requirement Outcomes

 | NFR | Priority | Requirement | Status | Summary of Current Evidence |